 You must stay on your back in bed for the next 6 hours, keeping your bandaged leg as straight as possible.
 If an angio-seal was used, you must remain flat on your back for only 2 hours.
 You may feel a pea-size lump in your groin or mild tenderness at this site.
 Notify the nurse if any pain, swelling, or bleeding occurs at the incision site.

-- Do not lift anything heavier than 10 pounds (e.g., gallon of milk) for 3 days.
+- Do not lift anything heavier than 5 pounds for the next 3 days.
+No strenuous activity.

 - If bleeding occurs at the puncture site, lie down and apply firm pressure.

-- If you received an angio-seal to close the artery puncture site, the body will absorb the collagen plug in about 60 to 90 days.
+- If you had an angio-seal to close the artery puncture, the body will absorb the plug in about 60 to 90 days.
 During this time, carry your patient information card with you at all times.

 When to call your doctor